f0rkz/ARKDaemon/README.md

 * Make sure python is configured in Windows PATH Environment

+You may also run into an issue with installing package requirements.
+If you get this error while running:
+`pip install -r requirements.txt`:

+`error: Microsoft Visual C++ 9.0 is required (Unable to find vcvarsall.bat).
+Get it from http://aka.ms/vcpython27`

+Follow the link and install the msi Microsoft so kindly provided.

 ###Linux
  - lib32gcc1: `sudo apt-get install lib32gcc1`
  - python2.7 or higher: `sudo apt-get install python`